moodlebox/moodlebox.net/content/en/what-is-moodlebox/index.md

 ### Use cases

-MoodleBox used to enhance online learning and teaching:
+MoodleBox is used to enhance online learning and teaching:

   - where infrastructure is non-existent or inadequate, for example in developing countries;
   - where infrastructure has been destroyed, in the wake of war episodes or natural disasters;